Bill Morrison (comics): Career

 Subsequently, he worked as an illustrator and occasional writer for The Simpsons and created his own comic Roswell.
 He also served as a director for Futurama.

 Morrison was the creative director of Bongo Comics from 1993 to 2012.

 In 1998, Morrison illustrated (although it was signed by Matt Groening) the cover artwork of The Simpsons' The Yellow Album.
 His cover was a parody of the cover art for the Beatles album Sgt.
 Pepper's Lonely Hearts Club Band, replaced with characters from The Simpsons.
 In 2005, the artist and designer Kaws (commissioned by Nigo) created The Kaws Album, a "traced interpretation" of The Yellow Album.
-In 2019, Sotheby's auction house in Hong Kong sold The Kaws Album for 115.9 million Hong Kong dollars, or about $14.7 million U.S. dollars, a new auction record for the artist at the time.
-Morrison felt "ripped off" by this, re-igniting a conversation about the appropriation of commercial illustrations for fine art (see Roy Lichtenstein).
+In 2019, Sotheby's auction house in Hong Kong sold The Kaws Album for 115.9 million Hong Kong dollars, or about $14.7 million U.S. dollars, a new auction record for the artist at the time. re-igniting a conversation about the appropriation of commercial illustrations for fine art (see Roy Lichtenstein).

 Morrison is an Eagle Scout in the Boy Scouts of America (BSA); he created the mural A Century of Values to celebrate the BSA centennial in 2010.

 On the occasion of the fiftieth anniversary of Yellow Submarine, The Beatles' 1968 animated feature film, Titan Comics published, on August 28, 2018, a hardcover comicbook illustrated by Morrisson.

 He was the executive editor of MAD magazine from early 2018 (beginning with the rebooted issue #1 dated June 2018) to March 2019.

+In July 2025, Bill was named as Special Ambassador for the Inkwell Awards.